Catrina (wrestler): Professional wrestling career

-World Wrestling Entertainment/WWE
+World Wrestling Entertainment/WWE (2009-2012)

 Florida Championship Wrestling (2009–2012)

 In 2009, Perez signed a contract with the professional wrestling promotion World Wrestling Entertainment (WWE).
-She was assigned to their then-developmental territory Florida Championship Wrestling (FCW), where she made her debut July that year under the ring name "The Candy Girl", in a Divas handicap tag team match, where she teamed with Alicia Fox and Rosa Mendes to defeat Tiffany and Angela.
+She was assigned to their then developmental territory, Florida Championship Wrestling (FCW), debuting that July under the ring name "The Candy Girl", in a Divas handicap tag team match, teaming with Alicia Fox and Rosa Mendes to defeat Tiffany and Angela.
 Her name was changed to "Liviana" in October, and she became the manager of Sweet Papi Sanchez.
 She competed in an 8-Diva tournament to determine the inaugural FCW Divas Champion, but was eliminated by Naomi Night in the first round.

 After returning to wrestle in September 2010 on the third season of NXT under the name "Maxine", she became the acting General Manager of FCW, and formed a villainous group with Aksana, Lucky Cannon and Damien Sandow.
 On an episode of FCW TV, Maxine defeated Aksana after an inference from Aksana's "husband", Goldust.
 On an episode of FCW TV, after Naomi lost to Aksana in an FCW Divas Championship match, Maxine attacked Naomi, but was stopped when AJ Lee came to Naomi's aid.
 On the February 17 episode of FCW TV, Maxine defeated Kaitlyn.
 On the April 7 episode of FCW TV, Maxine interfered in an FCW Divas Championship match between AJ Lee and Aksana, helping Aksana defeat AJ to win the championship.
 On the March 11, 2012 episode of FCW TV, Maxine was fired from the position of the acting General Manager, and was later replaced with Summer Rae.